PICU Prophylaxis

 GI stress ulcer prophylaxis

-• Bottom line: Patients on mechanical ventilation, with ARDS, ALI, septic shock, coagulopathy, high dose steroids, or critically ill with high PRISM score may benefit from being placed on stress ulcer prophylaxis, using H2 receptor antagonists (ie famotidine) as a first line with the addition of PPI's if gastric pH <4 or if there are contradindications to H2 blocker use.
-That being said, there is limited data to support this practice.
+Bottom line: Patients on mechanical ventilation, with ARDS, ALI, septic shock, coagulopathy, high dose steroids, or critically ill with high PRISM score should probably be placed on stress ulcer prophylaxis, using H2 receptor antagonists (ie famotidine) as a first line with the addition of PPI's if gastric pH <4 or if there are contradindications to H2 blocker use.

 VTE Prophlaxis